totallynotleo/marketplacev2/README.md

 #### 5. Identify and describe the software to be used in your App.

-software utiliyed in Event Spark
+software utilized in Event Spark
 - Ruby on Rails as the server side language to create underlying code the MVC architecture will run on
 - PostgresQL provides the database for the app, Postgres allows the app to be deployed directly to Heroku
 - Front End is created using HTML5 and CSS3, allowing for a responsive and captivating design to each of the user views